Mahdi2912/Daily-Fun/daily_digest.md

 Riddle: You live in a one story house made “entirely of redwood“.
 What color would the stairs be?
 (Answer: What stairs?
 You live in a one story house)

+## 📅 2025-07-22 11:55:13

+💬 Daily Quote #1:
+"To be totally at leisure for one day is to be immortal for one day. " — Chinese Proverb